appeler/search_names/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) and [Code of Conduct](https://www.contributor-covenant.org/version/2/0/code_of_conduct/).
+Please see our [Code of Conduct](https://www.contributor-covenant.org/version/2/0/code_of_conduct/).

 ## 📄 License